ImanBarjane/employee-attrition-analysis/HR Analysis.md

-The description indicates the following:
+The descriptive statistics reveal several insights:

-1. All counts are the same (14999), which means there are no missing values.
+1. All variables have 14,999 entries, which means there are no missing values.
-2. The minimum of `satisfaction_level` indicates that there are some employees who are not happy with their job.
-However, the mean of this column indicates that overall employees are roughly satisfied with their job.
+2. Some employees are completely dissatisfied with their job (`satisfaction_level` = 0).
+However, the average satisfaction (~0.61) shows moderate overall satisfaction.
-3. The mean of `last_evaluation` indicates that, overall, employees are performing well.
+3. The average of `last_evaluation` (~0.72) suggests decrease in average of employees satisfaction.
-4. The mean of `average_monthly_hours` shows that employees work an average of 210 hours per month, which is higher than the normal working hours of 175 hours.
+4. Employees work about 210 hours per month on average, which is higher than the standard 175 hours.
-5. All employees worked at the company for at least 2 years; hence, there are no interns in the data.
-6. The rate of `Work_accident` is 14%.
-While this rate might seem low at first glance, workplace accidents can be serious or even lethal.
-Hence, the HSSE (Health, Safety, Security, and Environment) department needs to come up with plans to reduce this rate.
+5. No employee has less than 2 years of experience at the company, suggesting that interns or short-term workers are not included.
+6. Around 14% of employees experienced a work accident.
+This is a concern that the HSSE department should address.
-7. In every 100 employees, 24 of them left the company.
-This is an alert for the company.
+7. About 24% of employees have left the company.
+This attrition rate is high enough to be investigated.
-8. The promotion rate is low.
-Although the satisfaction level of employees is high, they did not get enough promotions to encourage them.
+8. The promotion rate is low, although the satisfaction level of employees is high, they did not get enough promotions to encourage them which may contribute to employee dissatisfaction and turnover.

+---

-### Renaming columns
+### Renaming Columns

-As a data cleaning step, let's rename the columns as needed.
-This involves standardizing the column names so that they are all in `snake_case`, correcting any misspelled column names, and making column names more concise as needed. `Snake_case` is a variable naming convention where each word is in lower case and separated by underscores.
+To clean and standardize the dataset, we'll rename the columns using `snake_case` for consistency.

 ```python